Polynesian Culture in Hawaii: History and Island Traditions

 Unlike tiki — which was actually a romanticized American creation only loosely based on Polynesian imagery and heritage — both hula and siva afi are authentic conduits to Hawaii's history, even if both have changed and adapted along with the state's relationship with the rest of America and the world.
 Both combine during a luau, which has itself changed considerably since the time it entered Hawaiian consciousness in the early 19th century.

 Today, attending a luau remains one of the best ways to discover Polynesian culture in Hawaii, and these parties are very accessible to travelers.
-You can taste expertly prepared versions of the foods (typically served buffet style) including kalua pork and lomi salmon, and you can also see professional hula and fire dancers at the top of their game.
-Depending on the scale of the celebration and how much time you have available afterward, you may be able to speak to performers or organizers and inquire about their own personal or family history with the traditions, or even receive recommendations on places to visit to learn more.
-When attending a luau, it's important to be respectful as well as prepared to step out of your comfort zone — whether that means trying an unfamiliar dish or getting up to dance the hula yourself.
+You can taste expertly prepared versions of the foods (typically served buffet style), including kalua pork and lomi salmon.
+You can also see professional hula and fire dancers at the top of their game.
+Depending on the scale of the celebration and how much time you have available afterwards, you may be able to speak to performers or organizers and inquire about their own personal or family history with the traditions, or even receive recommendations on places to visit to learn more.

-See Hawaii's Polynesian Roots For Yourself
+See Hawaii’s Polynesian Roots for Yourself

 Written By